hoidn/BMAD-METHOD/architecture.md

 *   **Observability:** All significant actions must be logged.
 Logs must automatically mask any values identified as secrets.
 The `state.json` file serves as a structured audit log.
 *   **Security:**
     *   **Secret Management:** Secrets are passed via environment variables and must never be logged or persisted in the state file.
-    *   **Filesystem Safety:** Operations like `--clean-processed` must contain safeguards to prevent execution on paths outside the designated `workspace`.
+    *   **Filesystem Safety:**
+        - Operations like `--clean-processed` must contain safeguards to prevent execution on paths outside `WORKSPACE/processed`.
+        - Enforce Path Resolution Rules (reject absolute paths and `..`; follow symlinks but prevent escaping WORKSPACE).

 ## 6. Future Considerations (Out of Scope)